 What’s the Relationship Between Compatibility and Connection Type?

-The XBox One used to be an exception.
-For whatever reason, Microsoft neglected to include a 3.5mm port on either the controllers or the console in lieu of a proprietary port for approved XBox One headphones and headsets.
-They eventually gathered their senses and decided to reverse their position, but whether or not your XBox One controller can connect natively with the majority of headsets here will depend on when it was made.
+The Xbox One used to be an exception.
+For whatever reason, Microsoft neglected to include a 3.5mm port on either the controllers or the console in lieu of a proprietary port for approved Xbox One headphones and headsets.
+They eventually gathered their senses and decided to reverse their position, but whether or not your Xbox One controller can connect natively with the majority of headsets here will depend on when it was made.
 The newer controllers were released in 2015, so the majority of those around today do support standard headset jacks.
 If yours doesn’t, Microsoft sells adapters that will remedy the issue for you.

-USB adapters are a different beast.
-USB isn’t built into the controllers of either the PS4 or the XBox One, and Microsoft’s console doesn’t support USB headsets at all.
-The PS4 does, but since none of the models listed here are Bluetooth headsets, it’s not nearly as effective an approach.
+USB adapters are a whole different beast.
+USB isn’t built into the controllers of either the PS4 or the Xbox One, and Microsoft’s console doesn’t support USB headsets at all.
+The PS4 does, but since none of the models listed here are Bluetooth headsets, it’s not nearly as effective of an approach.
 You have to plug the USB headset into the console rather than the controller to get them to work.

 The advantage of USB, and the reason it’s so often offered as a converter for a 3.5mm cable, is that it often supports a higher level of sound quality.
-Many of the USB powered headsets on our list manage to offer surround sound or other auditory bells and whistles due to the inclusion of USB support.
+Many of the USB-powered headsets on our list manage to offer surround sound or other auditory bells and whistles due to the inclusion of USB support.
 These features are often only available when gaming on a PC.